Get Licensed

 To Pre-Register, email: IowaHamClasses@yahoo.com

-Include your name, address, & phone
+Include your name, address, & phone number

-We will email future class schedules.
+We will email you future class schedules.